I Stand Alone (Agnetha Fältskog album): Overview

-Estoy Sola
+Estoy sola

-The album was re-released as Estoy Sola for the Latin American market on LP and cassette in 1987.
-Although all of the original English language song titles were translated into Spanish for the album's track listing, only two songs were actually re-recorded with Fältskog and Cetera recording new vocals in Spanish for "I Wasn't the One (Who Said Goodbye)" (as "Yo No Fui Quién Dijo Adiós") and "The Last Time" (as "La Ultima Véz").
+The album was released as Estoy sola for the Latin American market on LP and cassette in 1987.
+All of the song titles were translated into Spanish, but only two were actually re-recorded with new Spanish vocals by Fältskog and Cetera: "Yo no fui quién dijo adiós" ("I Wasn't the One (Who Said Goodbye)") and "La última vez" ("The Last Time").
+The Spanish versions of these tracks were written by Cruz Baca Sembello.

 Reception

 Upon its release, Music & Media picked I Stand Alone as their "Album of the Week".
 The magazine described the album as a "goldmine of hit singles" and noted its "crystalline production" and "stunningly good songwriting in 'Adult Contemporary' vein".
 Cash Box noted: "Faltskog shines on this Peter Cetera-produced project."

 The album became Sweden's best-selling LP of 1988, where it remained at No. 1 for eight weeks.
 It also reached the Top 20 in Norway and the Netherlands, but fared less well on charts elsewhere, only reaching No. 47 in West Germany, No. 72 in the United Kingdom, No. 93 in Japan and No. 96 in Australia.
 "I Wasn't the One (Who Said Goodbye)" became Fältskog's second entry on the Billboard Hot 100 reaching No. 93.
 It also reached No. 19 on the Adult Contemporary chart in the US.

 The album was picked as a "Lost Treasure" by the Smashing Pumpkins' frontman Billy Corgan.
 "She's one of my favourite singers of all time", he explained.
 "It's rare that a singer can hit super-high up the register and sound really good.
 When I look at the pop world today, I wish we had an ABBA.
 They had that right combination of fun, beauty, not taking it too seriously, but being deadly in the studio.
 Everyone's so goddamn serious these days."